kopia/kopia/site/content/docs/Repository Server/_index.md

 ## Configuring Allowed Users - Kopia v0.8

-Starting in Kopia v0.8, allowed repository users can be configured using `kopia user` commands.
+Starting in Kopia v0.8, allowed repository users can be configured using `kopia server user` commands.
 Each user is identified by its lowercase `username@hostname` where hostname by default is the name of the computer the client is connecting from (without domain name suffix).

 To add a user:

 ```
-$ kopia user add myuser@mylaptop
+$ kopia server user add myuser@mylaptop
 Enter new password for user myuser@mylaptop:
 Re-enter new password for verification: